akinnaznuk/HFVI/README.md

 ### Input Data
 #### data/shp: Geospatial data in Shapefile format (Spatial geometries of features) used for the indicators raster calculation.

-**Global Data**: The extracts of the global datasets used for the fictional case study example are provided in the data folder for a fictional camp in Rwanda.
+**Global Data**: The extracts of the global datasets used for the fictional case study example are provided in the data folder for a fictional settlement in Rwanda.
 All data extracts are downloaded in January 2025.
-The extract is clipped to the extent of the refugee camp under study in the HFVI_calculation.Rmd to fit the extent of the camp.
+The extract is clipped to the extent of the refugee settlement under study in the HFVI_calculation.Rmd to fit the extent of the settlement.

-When applying the HFVI to a different camp, the global data can be openly extracted from the following sources:
+When applying the HFVI to a different settlement, the global data can be openly extracted from the following sources:

 - Google Buildings: Google Research.
 (2021).
 Open Buildings dataset v2 (Release 2021) [Data set].
 Available at: https://sites.research.google/open-buildings/#dataformat